jcjiang/CSharp-AccessSQL-Demo/README.md

 2. In the root directory, run the code reflecting instruction after that run the command ```dotnet build```
 3. After the solution is built, you can use Visual Studio to debug and run the project.
 Make sure the project path files are located in the solution.

-### Usage
-1. Use the context in the project to access the entities as an object and perform CRUD operation as you please. e.g context.People.Add() or context.People.Update()

 ### Contribution

 If you wish to contribute, you can submit pull requests with updates your implementation